google/comprehensive-rust/mdbook-course/README.md

 # mdbook-course

-This is an mdBook preprocessor to handle some specific details of the Comprehensive-Rust course.
+This is an mdBook preprocessor to handle some specific details of Comprehensive Rust.

 ## Frontmatter